 Now settled back in Perth, Sam juggles his time between running a busy private practice and consulting at Royal Perth Hospital and Sir Charles Gairdner Hospital, where he trains the next generation of leaders in plastic surgery.
 He is involved in training medical students in his roll as a Senior Clinical Lecturer at the University of Western Australia.
 He also tries to spend as much time as possible with his young family.

 Sam is a regular attendee at national and international conferences ensuring his practice continues to achieve the best, most reliable results.
-He is on the board of the Australian Society of Aesthetic Plastic Surgery and a member of the Royal Australasian College of Surgeons, the Australian Society of Plastic Surgery and the Western Australian Melanoma Advisory Service
+He is a member of the Australian Society of Aesthetic Plastic Surgery, the Royal Australasian College of Surgeons, the Australian Society of Plastic Surgery and the Western Australian Melanoma Advisory Service

 His surgical interests include all aspects of cosmetic/aesthetic surgery with a particular focus on breast augmentation.